 It’s important that you know your rights as a tenant to avoid being exploited, used or otherwise taken advantage of by your landlord/lady.
 When you know your right, you are in a better position to advocate for your interests and defend yourself in controversial situations.
 The rights of a tenant begin from the time they start looking for a house to the point they move into the house and finally up to when they move out.

-Most tenants in Kenya don’t know their rights and therefore end up to bear; threats, verbal abuse, unjustifiable rent increment, utilities cut off and improper waste disposal, among other problems in the hands of rogue landlords.
+Most tenants in Kenya don’t know their rights and therefore end up to bear; threats, verbal abuse, unjustifiable rent increment, utilities cut off and improper waste disposal, among other problems in the hands of rogue landlords/ladies.
 Despite this some tenants choose to continue staying, majorly because shortage of proper and affordable housing in Kenya.
-Regardless, the tenant ought to know his/her rights under the law and as regards the tenancy agreement he/she is signing, to avoid unnecessary inconveniences resulting from tenancy disputes.
+Regardless, the tenant ought to know their rights under the law and as regards the tenancy agreement they’re signing, to avoid unnecessary inconveniences resulting from tenancy disputes.

 There are a couple of laws that are incorporated in the Constitution of Kenya to govern the relationship between landlords and tenants.